All Episodes

 You can get 10 acres and a house on it for a million bucks in Missouri if you want.

-Now who buys that?
+Now, who buys that?

 So the key here is families in the vast majority of the country can still buy a house for a smaller share of their income than they could have a generation ago.

-Now I tell you that, and you just don't believe it.
+Now, I tell you that, and you just don't believe it.

-Because you watch all the news about how high housing costs, and they are in a lots, lots of the country, but where the people who write these stories live, look at these are the same people that would need a visa to leave Washington or New York to go to Missouri to do some reporting.
+Because you watch all the news about how high housing costs are, and they are in lots of the country, but where the people who write these stories live, look at these are the same people that would need a visa to leave Washington or New York to go to Missouri to do some reporting because to them it's another country.

 It's flyover country.

-If they did, they would have a far more enjoyable life than where they they wouldn't be writing stories about how they can't afford to do all they want to do on a $250,000 a year income.
+If they did, they would have a far more enjoyable life than where they wouldn't be writing stories about how they can't afford to do all they want to do on a $250,000 a year income.

-So it just it it makes sense.
+So it just, it makes sense.

-It talks about it has to.
+It talks about, it has to.

-If if you can buy a house today for less of a bite of your income than you could 25 years ago in the vast majority of the country, the economy has to be good.
+If you can buy a house today for less of a bite of your income than you could 25 years ago in the vast majority of the country, the economy has to be good.

 The economy has to be doing well.

-And the story also admits that news on housing prices and the economy is skewed because most people writing about real estate live in places like New York and LA, and they don't understand what it's like in other parts of the country.
+And the story also admits that news on housing prices and the economy is skewed because most people writing about real estate live in places like New York and LA and they don't understand what it's like in other parts of the country.

-I mean, it it's it it is starkly different.
+I mean, it is starkly different.

 So Snerdley has sent me this little note.

-Well, what about your old New York Times philosophy that whatever you read in the Times, your first question is, hmm, what if this is true?
+What about your old New York Times philosophy that whatever you read in the Times, your first question is, hmm, what if this is true?

 Look at, can I be personal for a moment?

-I know what housing and real estate costs where I live, and everywhere I go, I am astounded at how let's put it this way.
+And everywhere I go, I am astounded at how let's put it this way.

-I'm astounded at how cheap it is elsewhere.
+I am astounded at how cheap it is elsewhere.

 I am astounded by even in certain parts of Beverly Hills and Bel Air, California, you can get more house, more property for what you can get it here.